-- (a) All contacts or activity should be documented at the time of the contact. - (b) Whenever the activity or contact is initiated by voice, it is expected to be documented by a dispatcher. - (c) Whenever the activity or contact is not initiated by voice, the member should document it via the MDC.
+- (a) All contacts or activity shall be documented at the time of the contact. - (b) Whenever the activity or contact is initiated by voice, it should be documented by a dispatcher. - (c) Whenever the activity or contact is not initiated by voice, the member shall document it via the MDC.